Beloved by many yet considered nuisance pests by others, the unmistakable masked bandit raccoon exudes attitude and cunning charm in equal measure.

 Bobcats often stalk and kill raccoons using their excellent sight and hearing to creep close before pouncing at the last second.
 They dispatch raccoons quickly with a crushing bite to the back of the neck.

-Ambushing raccoons near forest streams provide bobcats both cover for stealthy approaches and ample opportunity to catch raccoons vulnerable while foraging.
+Ambushing raccoons near forest streams provide bobcats with both cover for stealthy approaches and ample opportunity to catch raccoons vulnerable while foraging.

 During winter, some bobcats incorporate ravines and caves into their hunting strategy.
 They lie in wait at the dens where raccoons hole up in torpor states during extreme cold.

 Ambushing emerging dormant raccoons make for easy prey since the sluggish animals struggle to flee.
-Bobcats drag off raccoon carcasses, weighing nearly their own body weight to feast over several days.
+Bobcats drag off raccoon carcasses, weighing nearly their body weight to feast over several days.

 Raccoons stand their best chance against bobcats while inhabiting urban areas.
 Their cunning and familiarity with human structures help them evade bobcats venturing into developed zones in search of food.